 - Heelers are known to have excellent recall abilities (this is also why they are efficient cattle herders).
 In other words, they are very responsive to their owner; when you call, they quickly come back.
 Generally, Heelers proactively check on their owner and like to keep their hiking group close together by circling.

 - Heelers are incredibly attentive.
-Because Heelers are bred as a working dog, they listen well to instruction and communication.
+Because Heelers are bred as working dogs, they listen well to instruction and communication.
 Even with little training, they are obedient to commands.

-- Heelers have high stamina; they always have the energy to exhaust.
+- Heelers have high stamina; they always have the energy.
 Australian Cattle dogs are known to be very active.
 Likewise, they need a lot of exercise and stimulation for health and happiness.

 How Far Can Heelers Hike?